 The origins of this holiday in the United States are unknown, but it is no wonder that someone would come up with the idea to create a special day to celebrate desserts.

 The first record of the concept of dessert dates back to the 1600s in France.
 The word dessert comes from the French word “desservir” which means “to clear the table” and refers to the last part of the main meal that would be served after all the other dishes had been removed from the table.
-Originally, this meal did not consist of a specifically sweet dish, however, at the time, chefs often added sugar to their savory dishes which would be served last.
-With time, this last dish of the meal started being a sweet treat, such as cake or mousse.

-For many people, desserts are important because they bring them happy memories, of baking with mom, or going to grandma’s house to eat her famous pies.
+For many people, desserts are essential because they bring them happy memories, of baking with mom, or going to grandma’s house to eat her famous pies.
 Desserts can also be family heirlooms, as recipes are passed down through generations.

 Five Amazing American Desserts

 Desserts grew in popularity in the United States in the 19th century, with Boston cream pie and key lime pie being the two favorite desserts in America.
-Other desserts that have been the favorites of Americans throughout the years have been baked Alaska, cheesecake, apple pie, and brownies, which have all become American classics.
+Other desserts that have been the favorites of Americans throughout the years have been baked Alaska, cheesecake, apple pie, and brownies, all of which have become American classics.
 So, since Americans are well known for their sweet tooth, here is a list of our favorite desserts:

 Cheesecake